top of page

 What do you believe, and What do those hashtags mean?

 #ecumenicalChristian I encourage unity among the world's Christian Churches.
 The Bible encourages unity among those who profess faith in Jesus (John 17:22-23).
 Seeking unity among Christians is not the same as unity among all religions.
 Each religion has its own set of beliefs and I respect these differences.
 Ecumenical Christians encourage cooperation among those in the Christian family, including Orthodox, Roman Catholic, Mainline Protestant, Evangelical, Charismatic, and others.
 As in any family, there are some disagreements.
-However, even with these continuing differences, I enjoy fellowship and worship in many branches of believers in Jesus.
+However, even while differences continue, I enjoy fellowship and worship in many Christian traditions.

 #biblicaltruth shows that I believe the Bible was inspired by God and I look to the Bible as my guide for living.
-I take a high view of Scripture, allowing me to see seeing biblical truth in literal or historical interpretations as well as metaphor and allegory.
-Since theologians, scribes, translators, and interpreters understand the Bible through their experiences, they may reflect an incomplete understanding.
+I take a high view of Scripture, seeing biblical truth in literal or historical interpretations as well as metaphor and allegory.
+I accept that we have an incomplete understanding as if seeing in a mirror dimly, since theologians, scribes, translators, and interpreters perceive the Bible through their experiences.
 Truth is revealed by examining Scripture in the language, culture, and context of the writers, and the constraints and objectives of various translations, keeping in mind God's overarching message of redemption.

 "As we have seen, preaching women peppered the landscape of the late nineteenth and early twentieth-century America: they flooded the mission field as evangelists and leaders, and they achieved popular acclaim as preachers...
 As these women rose in prominence, so too rose inerrancy teachings... transforming a literal reading of Paul's verses about women into immutable truth...
 The evangelical fight for inerrancy was inextricably linked with gender from the beginning."
 Beth Allison Barr, The Making of Biblical Womanhood, page 189-190